-Standard width: 85; Wide: 86- 811; Extra Wide: over 9
+- Standard width: 85; Wide: 86- 811; Extra Wide: over 9

 If traveling with a tow, it is the bumper to bumper connected length that determines the vehicle fare.

 BC Ferries imposes a flat fee for units wider than 86 or higher than 7'

-Propane Guidelines for RVs
+Propane Guidelines for RVs using the ferry systems

 Propane tanks must be turned off when traveling on any ferry.

 Small portable containers of fuel (5 gallons or less and limited to 2 containers) must be properly sealed, labelled with the owner's name for ID, and stored by AMHS while on route.

-There is no charge for pets traveling on BC Ferries
+There is no charge for pets traveling on BC Ferries.

 While on-board, pets must stay on the vehicle deck but can be visited, fed & watered at regular intervals.
-Entry to the car deck is controlled by the ships purser
+Entry to the car deck is controlled by the ships purser.

-Reservations: Alaska Marine Highway and BC ferries
+Reservations: Alaska Marine Highway ferries and BC ferries

-Because of the increasing popularity of the northern trips during the May Sept period, vehicle & stateroom reservations for most ferries in Alaska and for the BC ferry between Port Hardy & Prince Rupert in British Columbia Canada, should be booked before February
+Because of the increasing popularity of the northern trips during the May Sept period, vehicle & stateroom reservations for most ferries in Alaska and for the BC ferry between Port Hardy, Prince Rupert & Bella Coola in British Columbia Canada, should be booked before February.